potatochip/potatochip.github.io/_posts/articles/2015-8-24-Dear-Ashley.md

 Dear Ashley,

 It seems you're run into some trouble lately.
 I found a few of the items you left behind.
-Please take solace in my returning them here.
+Please take solace in my leaving them here on your doorstep.

 First, let's start with the boring stuff.